 Fill in our enquiry form

-Please note: We are working with Charity Challenges, a specialist tour operator (ATOL 4546) which organises and manages the Trek to Machu Picchu on behalf of the BHF.
+Please note: We are working with Charity Challenge, a specialist tour operator (ATOL 6546) which organises and manages Peru Machu Picchu trek on behalf of the BHF.

 Take on the Peru Machu Picchu Trek

 Self-fund payment option

 Payment paid to the tour operator 8 weeks before

 Alternatively if you would like to partly pay the challenge costs yourself and have a lower fundraising option, you can opt to do the Flexi payment.
 Details of this can be found on Charity Challenge website.

 *Please note the balance goes directly to the tour operator for your place on the challenge, this money does not go to the BHF.
 The 100% of money raised will go to the BHF and towards our life saving research

 What's included in your challenge costs

 As well as supporting our life saving work, your sponsor money covers: